 Management believes that existing cash and cash equivalents are sufficient to meet the Company's anticipated cash needs for working capital and capital expenditures for at least the next twelve months; however, if our anticipated cash needs change, it is possible that the Company may need to raise additional capital.
 The Company may seek to raise funds by selling additional securities to the public or to selected investors or by obtaining additional debt financing.
 There is no assurance that the Company will be able to obtain additional funds on commercially favorable terms or at all.
 If the Company raises additional funds by issuing additional equity or convertible debt securities, the fully diluted ownership percentages of existing stockholders will be reduced.
 In addition, any equity or debt securities that the Company would issue may have rights, preferences or privileges senior to those of the holders of its common stock.
-The Company's Credit and Security Agreements (the "Agreements") with Wells Fargo Bank, National Association ("Wells Fargo") will terminate in accordance with their terms on September 30, 2014.
-The Company expects to renew the Agreements with Wells Fargo, but there is no assurance that the Agreements will be renewed.
+The Company's Credit and Security Agreements (the "Agreements") with Wells Fargo Bank, National Association ("Wells Fargo, but there is no assurance that the Agreements will be renewed.
 Please see Note 11-Revolving Credit Facility for further discussion of the Agreements with Wells Fargo.